-Here are my three tips to start the carnivore diet:
+Here are my three tips to start a carnivore diet:

 1. Slowly transition from your current diet to the carnivore diet.

-Over time this will let you get used to the diet and make an easier transition.
-However, you’ll notice how you feel less hungry and you’ll have a better mood within a few hours of switching to the diet.
+Over time this will let you get used to the carnivore diet food list and make an easier transition.
+However, you’ll notice how you feel less hungry and you’ll have a better mood within a few hours of switching to the carnivore diet.

 2. Spice up your food, literally.

-Many people make the mistake of buying a whole bunch of grilled chicken and steak and cannot stand some of the bland taste.
+Many people make the mistake of buying a whole bunch of grilled chicken and steak to start a carnivore diet and cannot stand some of the bland taste of just meat.